 - Place clothing out for the senior in the order each item should be put on, offering gentle guidance for each step as needed.

 At Hillendale Home Care, we understand the difficulties that can surround personal care tasks, and we’re here to help with trained, experienced caregivers whose ultimate goal is to make sure that each senior feels at ease, safe and respected.
-Contact us at 925-933-8181 for more tips or to partner with us for trusted in-home dementia care services to give both your senior loved one and yourself peace of mind.
+Contact us at 925-933-8181 for more tips or to partner with us for trusted elder care in Walnut Creek, California and the surrounding communities depend on.